List of Fairfax County Public Schools middle schools: Rocky Run Middle School

+Rocky Run Middle School first opened in 1980.
 Rocky Run Middle School (Region 5, grades 7–8) accommodates 1316 students as of June 2018.
 It is named after a creek that runs through the nearby neighborhood.

 Rocky Run is an AAP (FCPS Advanced Academics Program) middle school fed by Greenbriar East elementary school graduates who live in the Greenbriar subdivision, some Brookfield Elementary School students, Greenbriar West AAP students who live in the Greenbriar subdivision, and Poplar Tree Elementary School graduates..
 The school primarily feeds into Chantilly HS.
 However, some students also attend Centreville, Fairfax, Westfield and Robinson High Schools due in part to "overcapacity" issues at Chantilly High School.
-Rocky Run Middle School is on the corner of Poplar Tree Road and Stringfellow Road, the latter of which has been recently widened.

 There are six teams at Rocky Run, three per grade (7th grade teams consists of Platinum, meteors, and Emerald.
 8th grade teams consist of Kryptonite, Sapphire, and Tiger's Eye.).

 In 2018, Fairfax County commenced a $47.6 million renovation of Rocky Run, which temporarily closed several classrooms.
 To accommodate the temporary displacement, FCPS built a set of trailers called Ramsville, placing them on the back blacktop of the school.
 Ramsville has since been removed.
 Ramsville was composed of 7 big trailers with 4 rooms each, 1 smaller trailer with 2 rooms, and a bathroom trailer.
 This renovation added a two-floor addition and completely revamped the front of the school.